pudly/schmopera-hugo/content/articles/familiar-exotic-a-brief-history-of-bellinis-norma.md

 date = "2016-08-23T18:22:00+01:00"
 lastmod = "2016-08-25T14:55:00+01:00"
 publishDate = "2016-08-25T14:49:00+01:00"
-slug = "familiar-exotic-a-brief-history-of-bellinis-norma"
-title = "Familiar &amp; exotic: a brief history of Bellini&#039;s Norma"
+short_description = "For British audiences, the Druids were a healthy dose of exoticism; still, the connection to the ancient societies of their own land likely held some form of national and cultural pride.
+Perhaps it was just enough mystery to pique interest in Norma, and just enough familiarity to easily identify with the values and decisions of the characters." slug = "familiar-exotic-a-brief-history-of-bellinis-norma" title = "Familiar &amp; exotic: a brief history of Bellini&#039;s Norma"
 +++